Damp survey process

-Damp problems can affect any building new or old, but more often than not, they can be attributed to poor property maintenance, poor build quality, the use of low-quality materials, or the absence or failure of an existing damp proof course.
+Damp can affect any building new or old, but typically it can be attributed to poor property maintenance, poor build quality, the use of low-quality materials, or the absence or failure of an existing damp proof course.
 If you spot any of the signs listed below and feel that you would benefit from professional help, contact our damp specialists on 0800 633 5712 or book a survey using the form below.

-If you notice any of the following signs of damp listed above in your property it is likely that you will need assistance from a professional damp treatment expert to get your property back to full health.
+If you have noticed any of the signs of damp listed above in your property it is likely that you will need assistance from a professional damp treatment expert to get your property back to full health.

 If you spot any signs of damp on your property, you should contact Peter Cox to arrange a professional damp survey to identify the cause, and give advice on treatments and solutions.

 Peter Cox was established in 1951 and has over 66 years experience in providing damp proofing solutions.
-We are the market leader in the repair and preservation on all types of property.
+We are the market leader in the repair and preservation of all types of property.

 Call the experts at Peter Cox today on 0800 633 5712 to organise a damp proofing survey from one of our damp specialists.
 You can also click the button below to book a survey.